n10v/nehm/README.md

 # nehm

-*nehm* is a console tool, which downloads, sets IDv3 tags and adds to your iTunes library your SoundCloud posts or likes (also by url) in convenient way
+*nehm* is a console tool, which downloads, sets IDv3 tags and adds to your iTunes library your SoundCloud posts or likes in convenient way

 ## Installation